d48/mytestimony/README.md

 * setting up aws ec2 instance to have git deploy to it upon commits
   * convoluted to set up the instance
   * following blog post http://thefloppydisk.wordpress.com/2013/04/25/a-node-js-application-on-the-amazon-cloud-part-1-installing-node-on-an-ec2-instance/
+ * installed node and npm
+ * configured base node app, request not resolving. need to troubleshoot

 ## Todo